ryan-sowden/hello-world/README.md

 # hello-world
 This repository is for practicing the Github Flow.

-By completing this tutorial, i've learnt how to create a project and make a pull request on GitHub.
+By completing this tutorial, I've learnt how to create a project and make a pull request on GitHub.

 As part of that, I've learned how to: